-1C.1.10 Intakes onto the programme - per version
+1C.1.10 Intakes onto the programme, per version

-Please note that this section refers to each stage/year of the programme and not only stage/year one.
+Please note that this section refers to each year of the programme and not only year one.

 Intakes per Annum: provide intake numbers for each location where the programme will be offered by your institution.
-Add rows as required and include location information in the version column alongside that information for on-site face-to-face, blended programmes or hybrid programmes.
+Add rows as required and include location information in the version column alongside that information for in-person face-to-face, blended programmes or online programmes.